CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 ```

 ::: Aside:
-It seems like we shouldn't really need to use the left side of
+It seems like we shouldn't really need to specify the left side of the
-the box in this definition.
-The following code should be a fine way to
+box in this definition.
+The following code seems like a fine way to
 define the composite:

 ```